suvambasak/supply-chain-ethereum/README.md

     - Placed
     - Rejected
     - Delivered
-- The producer have the authority to change the status of the product (when customer place an order, the status will be “Placed”).
+- The producer has the authority to change the status of the product (when the customer places an order, the status will be “Placed”).

 # Want to run on your machine?